SAP-samples/salt/README.md

 ## Description
-This repository **will contain** the data and the code for our paper [**SALT: Sales Autocompletion Linked Business Tables Dataset**](https://openreview.net/forum?id=UZbELpkWIr#discussion) to be presented at [NeurIPS'24 Table Representation Workshop](https://table-representation-learning.github.io/).
+This repository contains the dataset from our paper [**SALT: Sales Autocompletion Linked Business Tables Dataset**](https://openreview.net/forum?id=UZbELpkWIr#discussion) presented at [NeurIPS'24 Table Representation Workshop](https://table-representation-learning.github.io/).

 ### Abstract
 Foundation models, particularly those that incorporate Transformer architectures, have demonstrated exceptional performance in domains such as natural language processing and image processing.
 Adapting these models to structured data, like tables, however, introduces significant challenges.
 These difficulties are even more pronounced when addressing multi-table data linked via foreign key, which is prevalent in the enterprise realm and crucial for empowering business use cases.
 Despite its substantial impact, research focusing on such linked business tables within enterprise settings remains a significantly important yet underexplored domain.